 2022 Practice Olympics

 The practice challenge is an important annual event for the DGSP and is required for all students.
-The teachers use this time to train students how to practice effectively and asses how their students are progressing.
+The teachers use this time to train students how to practice effectively and assess how their students are progressing.
 We make this exercise fun by offering prizes and using a popular theme, with this year’s being Winter Olympics.
 Click Here to view past challenges

 There are five divisions in this year’s practice Olympics.
 The DGSP teachers will assign and adjust which division is appropriate for each student.